thomasvergote/evspy/README.md

 - documentation

 ## Data
 Empirical data is added under `/data`.
-The files are HDF5 format and contain a range of stages with metadata.
+The files are HDF5 format and contain a range of stages with metadata (such as the OCR of the test stage).
 See the basic_examples to load the data. `loading_empirical_data.py` provides basic functions to load the data.

 ![](example_fit.PNG)